 2. Exercise: One Day to Two Weeks

-- Dr. Mozayeni recommends avoiding public gyms for 5 days after your LASIK eye surgery, as there is an increased risk of infection.
+- Our surgeons recommend avoiding public gyms for 5 days after your LASIK eye surgery, as there is an increased risk of infection.

-- As mentioned above, swimming exercises and other workouts involving chlorinated, salt or fresh water areas should be avoided for 2 weeks.
+- Swimming exercises and other workouts involving chlorinated, salt or freshwater areas should be avoided for 2 weeks.

-- Protective eyewear should be worn with any contact sports, basketball or racquet sports such as tennis, racquetball and squash for four weeks after LASIK.
+- Protective eyewear should be worn with any contact sports or racquet sports such as tennis, racquetball and squash for four weeks after LASIK.
 This allows individuals to play their favorite sports while maximizing eye protection.

 3. Work and Using a Computer: One Day

-- The vast majority of people can return to work the day following LASIK eye surgery.
-Providence Eye advises patients to purchase over the counter preservative-free lubricating drops in individual vials that will be used for several weeks during the LASIK post-op period.
-When returning to work you need to make time to keep up with both prescribed and over the counter lubricating drops.
-By following instructions for drops you will shorten healing time, maximize comfort and improve your post op work productivity.
+- The vast majority of people can return to work the day following their LASIK eye surgery.
+At Providence Eye, we advise patients to purchase over-the-counter preservative-free lubricating drops in individual vials that can be used for several weeks during the LASIK post-op period.
+When returning to work it is important to make time to keep up with both prescribed and over-the-counter lubricating drops.
+By following instructions for drops, you will shorten the healing time, maximize comfort and improve your post-op work productivity.

-- If your job includes frequent computer use, try to blink more often, as studies show people tend to blink half as often as they normally do when they are using a computer.
-Increase lubricating drops if you feel like your eyes are dry or your vision seems foggy.
+- If your job includes frequent computer use, try to blink more often – studies show people tend to blink half as often as they normally do when they are using a computer.
+You can also increase your use of lubricating drops if you feel like your eyes are dry or your vision seems foggy.
 Eyes can be dry even though they don’t feel dry to you.
 Additionally, it is important for you to change your focus every 20 minutes.
 We suggest you put a reminder on your calendar to stand up and focus on something that is farther away for 30 seconds to one full minute.
 This will help your eyes slowly adjust back to heavy computer screen use and keep your eyes lubricated throughout the day using your over-the-counter preservative-free lubricating drops.

 4. Outdoor Work: Two Weeks

-Dr. Mozayeni advises his LASIK post-operative patients to avoid dust, smoke, mold, and work in the yard, barn, attic, basement or crawl space for 14 days.
-The reason for this precaution is as follow.
+Our LASIK surgeons advise their post-op patients to avoid dust, smoke, mold and work in the yard, barn, attic, basement or crawl space for 14 days.
+This helps ensure that:

-- Minimizing the chances for small or large outdoor particles to enter the eye avoids the risk of infection, eye rubbing or dislodging the flap accidently.
+- Small or large outdoor particles do not enter the eye and increase the risk of infection, eye rubbing or dislodging the flap accidentally.

-- Substances such as smoke, dust, dirt and yard work/gardening particles are likely to aggravate post-operative corneal tissue and can become lodged in the corneal flap, causing discomfort and potential infection.
+- Smoke, dust, dirt and yardwork/gardening particles can aggravate post-operative corneal tissue and become lodged in the corneal flap, causing discomfort and potential infection.

-If you do happen to get dust or dirt into your eye within the one-week timeframe after your LASIK surgery, rinse your eyes with your preservative-free lubricating drops that you purchased prior to your surgery.
-Should your eyes remain irritated, Dr. Mozayeni tells his patients not to hesitate to call Providence Eye & Laser Specialists to discuss their situation.
+If you do happen to get dust or dirt into your eye within the one-week timeframe after your LASIK surgery, rinse your eyes with the preservative-free lubricating drops you purchased prior to your surgery.
+Call your LASIK surgeon to discuss the situation if your eyes remain irritated.

 5. Sleep, Children & Pets: One to 14 Days (depending on your specific situation)

-- Upon completion of your LASIK eye surgery Dr. Mozayeni will tape plastic shields over your eyes to ensure they are protected from irritants, bumps and rubbing.
+- Upon completion of your LASIK eye surgery, your surgeon will tape clear plastic shields over your eyes to ensure they are protected from irritants, bumps and rubbing.
 You will wear these for 24 hours except when you are instilling eye drops.

-- Sleeping: Providence Eye instructs patients to wear these protective shields for 5 nights following their surgery, in case the patient rolls over onto their face or unconsciously rubs their eyes while sleep.
+- At Providence Eye, we instruct patients to wear protective shields for 5 nights following their surgery in case the patient rolls over onto their face or unconsciously rubs their eyes while sleeping.

-- Children and Pets: Obviously, pets and young children do not understand what LASIK eye surgery is, or the dangers involved when post-operative eyes are jabbed.
-For this reason, Providence Eye highly suggests the wear of protective plastic shields for 10-14 nights when animals or children are allowed to sleep in the bed with their parent(s).
-In general, we highly suggest minimizing interactions with pets and children that involve high chances for facial contact for up to a full week after LASIK surgery, so sudden pokes, jabs and bumps do not occur.
+- We highly suggest the wearing of protective plastic shields for 10-14 nights when animals or children are allowed to sleep in the bed.
+We also highly suggest minimizing interactions with pets and children that involve chances for facial contact for up to a full week after LASIK surgery, so sudden pokes, jabs and bumps do not occur.

 - Avoid using a ceiling fan while sleeping, as this will make your eyes dry resulting in discomfort and occasionally blurry vision.

-To initiate fast healing times, and decrease dryness and chance of infection, Dr. Mozayeni sends all post-LASIK eye surgery patients home with specific instruction for the use of prescription eye drops.
-These measures are put into place to ensure your corneal tissue experiences the least amount of post op inflammation and dry eye experienced by some patients.
-Using the following medications will not only ease any discomfort you are feeling, it will also help you sleep soundly and keep you from rubbing your eye(s), which runs the risk of dislodging your healing corneal flap.
+To initiate faster healing times and decrease dryness and the chance of infection, we send all of our post-op patients home with specific instructions on how to use their prescription eye drops.
+These instructions are put into place to ensure your corneal tissue experiences the least amount of post-op inflammation and dry eye.
+By using the prescribed medications you will not only ease any discomfort but also sleep more soundly and keep from rubbing your eye(s), which runs the risk of dislodging your healing corneal flap.

-- Over the counter drops help relieve any dry eye or and general discomfort
+- Over-the-counter drops that help relieve any dry eye or and general discomfort

-- Keeping eyes moist will insure the fastest healing cycle possible
+- Keep eyes moist while ensuring the fastest healing cycle possible.

-- This acts as “moisturizer” your eyes.
-Even when your eyes don’t feel dry they may be
+- Acts as a “moisturizer” for the eye - even when the eyes don’t feel dry, they may be.

-- Utilizing these drops according to Dr. Mozayeni’s specific instructions ensures a fast recovery and reduces inflamed corneal tissue, as the tissue heals faster and poses lower risk for post-op corneal infections
+- Utilizing these drops according to your surgeon's specific instructions ensures fast recovery and reduces inflamed corneal tissue, as the tissue heals faster and poses a lower risk for post-op corneal infections.

-- All medications, both over the counter and prescription, should be reviewed with Dr. Mozayeni prior to your LASIK eye surgery.
-There are certain medications that increase ocular dryness and can create other LASIK complications.
-If necessary, Dr. Mozayeni will consult with your primary care physician to properly manage any non-procedural related prescription medications.
+- All medications, both over the counter and prescription, should be reviewed with your LASIK surgeon, Dr. Mozayeni or Dr. Nunnery, prior to your LASIK eye surgery.
+This is important as certain medications can increase ocular dryness and cause other LASIK complications.
+If necessary, your LASIK surgeon will consult with your primary care physician to properly manage any non-procedural-related prescription medications.